 Since Kristin Owens was born, her mother, Cheryl, had always looked forward to her daughter’s wedding day.
-You can imagine the flurry of excitement, then, as Kristin and her fiancé, Brian Powers, made plans for their February 4, 2016 wedding.
-However, in November, Cheryl was diagnosed with stage four kidney cancer which had spread to her lungs.
+You can imagine the flurry of excitement, then, as Kristin and her fiancé, Brian Powers, made plans for their February 4, 2016, wedding.
+However, in November 2015, Cheryl was diagnosed with stage four kidney cancer that had spread to her lungs.

-After getting permission from the hospital to have the wedding in the ICU where her mother was located, she called her childhood pastor to see if he’d officiate, and also called her best friend, Meagan Terlep, who helped mobilize friends, vendors, and hospital staff.
-Together, they pulled off a beautiful, moving ceremony — complete with wedding dress, cake, décor and music — in under six hours.
+After getting permission from the hospital to have the wedding in the ICU where her mother was located, she called her childhood pastor to see if he’d officiate, then called her best friend, Meagan Terlep, who helped mobilize friends, vendors, and hospital staff.
+Together, they pulled off a beautiful, moving ceremony—complete with a wedding dress, cake, décor, and music—in under six hours.

-Meagan says the staff at IU West Hospital were “beyond amazing,” as well.
-Nurses helped unload supplies from the car and joined in setting up the room, and the cafeteria made punch and dinner for the 50 guests, including chicken parmesan, lasagna, a meat and cheese platter, and salad.
+Meagan says the staff at IU West Hospital were “beyond amazing” as well.
+Nurses helped unload supplies from the car and joined in setting up the room, and the cafeteria made punch and dinner for the 50 guests, including chicken parmigiana, lasagna, a meat-and-cheese platter, and salad.

 “The wedding itself was just perfect,” says Meagan.
 “Her mom’s bed was wheeled in, and Kristin’s childhood pastor was able to make it to marry them, so the sermon was lovely and very personalized to the couple.”

 The groom—who had a “let’s do it!” response when Kristin told him she wanted to move the wedding to that evening, wrote and memorized his vows that day.
 In that room, with Cheryl, family, and friends, he vowed to make Kristin his best friend and to be her best friend, and Kristin responded with her own heartfelt vows.